pytroll/pytroll/web/source/index.rst

 * trollduction_ a framework for satellite batch processing
 * pytroll-schedule_ to generate optimized satellite schedules for polar reception stations
 * trollcast_ for realtime sharing of weather satellite data
+* pygac_ to read NOAA AVHRR Global Area Coverage (GAC) data and apply state of the art calibration and navigation

 Some more packages are in the process of being developed (you're very welcome to have a look and give us a hand):